Evanesco-Labs/miner/README.md

 ### Startup

 You can start mining with subcommand `mine`.
-There are We provide some parameters for mining configuration：
+There are some parameters for mining configuration：

 - **--url**:
   WebSocket URL of a running Evanesco node, for example `ws://127.0.0.1:8549`.
 - **--pk**: Path of the ZKP prove key (default: "./provekey.txt").
 - **--key**: Path of the key file as miner address (default: "./keyfile.json").
 - **--coinbase**: Coinbase Address where mining reward will be sent to.
 It's the same as miner address by default.
+- **--passwordfile**: The file that contains the password for the keyfile.
 - **--config**: Config file path (default: "./config.yml").

 The following command can show you all the parameters and their uses: